Ankita2629/ChatMate/README.md

 1. Click on "Create one" on the login page
 2. Fill in your details (name, email, password)
 3. Set your native and learning languages
+4. Choose your preferred theme from the settings
-4. Click "Sign Up"
+5. Click "Sign Up"
-5. You'll be automatically logged in
+6. You'll be automatically logged in

 ### Making Friends